National Action Plan for Open Research cover page

 Speakers: Josh Brown, Phill Jones, & Fiona Murphy, MoreBrains Cooperative

 Community consultation is at the heart of any successful community initiative.
-In this webinar you’ll hear what was learned during the community consultations undertaken as the national PID strategy has been developed, and have a chance to share your own feedback.
+In this webinar gave information on the learnings from the community consultations undertaken as the national PID strategy was developed, and gave attendees the opportunity to share feedback.

 Speaker: Alice Meadows, MoreBrains Cooperative

-This community webinar is timed to coincide with publication of MoreBrains’ report, Efficiency and insight: A cost-benefit analysis for a central service to support persistent identifier implementation in the Republic of Ireland.
-Learn about the methodology, process, and high-level findings of this cost benefit analysis, commissioned as part of the PID strategy roadmap.
+This community webinar coincided with publication of MoreBrains’ report, Efficiency and insight: a cost-benefit analysis for a central service to support persistent identifier implementation in Ireland.
+It was an opportunity to learn about the methodology, process, and high-level findings of this cost benefit analysis, commissioned as part of the PID strategy roadmap.

 Speakers: Lisa Griffith, NORF & Phill Jones, MoreBrains Cooperative